candicejoyballarta/candicejoyballarta/README.md

 -   👩‍💻 I'm based in the Philippines.
 -   🚀 I'm currently working as a Junior Software Engineer in Collabera Digital.
--   🌱 I'm currently learning and working on some projects.
+-   🌱 I'm currently learning NextJS
--   🥅 2023 Goal: To be consistent in coding/contributing.
+-   🥅 2024 Goal: To create dynamic and scallable fullstack apps
--   ⚡ Fun fact: I love watching Netflix shows like Stranger Things, Spy x Family and Bojack Horseman
+-   ⚡ Fun fact: I am currently obsessed with Stardew Valley and Sims 4

 ### Connect with me: